 Crafting something that lasts remains the goal of the construction industry.
-What has changed in the past decade is the definitions regarding what materials work best to create these structures.
+What has changed in the past decade is the definitions regarding what materials work best to create these structures during the construction process.

 Green construction aims to decrease costs to the planet by developing buildings that contribute rather than detract.
 These aims don’t have to undercut profits and drive up prices.
 As scarcities of some older elements drive up prices, sustainable construction becomes the watchword of competition.